 Q: How do I tell a story about myself and my projects to stand out?

-It is very important to provide the interviewer an opportunity to look at the work you have done.
+It is especially important to provide the interviewer with an opportunity to look at the work you have done.
 For that purpose, you can use the GitHub repository to make your analytics available.
 Including links to your repository on your resume is a good idea too.
 Even better is to build a portfolio on WordPress to get noticed.

 The webinar was a perfect combination of practical information and guidelines to kick start your career in data science.
 A great deal of the discussion applies to candidates applying for a role outside of the data science domain.

-It’s important for candidates to have a conceptual understanding of the field and demonstrate an interest and understanding of the company they are applying for.
+It’s important for candidates to have a conceptual understanding of the field and demonstrate an interest in and understanding of the company they are applying for.
 To start your career in data science, your first step is to have a strong foundation of the core subjects.
 The next step is to build your portfolio.
 Make sure to always be working on your experience.
-Volunteering for a community project is a great way to practice your skills.
+Volunteering for a community project is a wonderful way to practice your skills.
 Having strong technical skills along with interpersonal and communication skills will help you stand out from the crowd in this highly competitive job market.
 Don’t forget about applying for smaller companies.
 Your role will be more involved, and the lessons you learn from mistakes and successes will be more profound.